Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Introduction

-Although there has been an increase in the application of PiNN to fluid flow studies in porous media, the application of PiNN to the advection–dispersion equation in heterogeneous porous media has received less attention.
-The main objective of this study is to develop a PiNN model capable of predicting the pressure and solute concentration fields simultaneously in heterogeneous porous media.
-To this end, we construct PiNN using periodic activation functions to better represent the complex physical signals and their derivatives.
-Using this modification, the derivative of the network inherits the network's properties entirely, which enables supervising any derivative of the network with complex physical signals, such as solute transport in heterogeneous media.
-Several 1D and 2D test cases are examined to evaluate how well the proposed PiNN model can predict the major transport fields.
+Although there has been an increase in the application of PiNN to fluid flow studies in porous media \cite{rodriguez2022physics, zhang2022monotonicity, fuks2020limitations, zhang2023physics}, the application of PiNN to the advection–dispersion equation in heterogeneous porous media has received less attention due to the difficulty in predicting the velocity field imposed by the variation in the permeability field.
+The main objective of this study is to develop a PiNN model capable of accurately predicting transient solute transport in heterogeneous porous media.
+Due to the presence of the second-order derivative in the governing equations, selecting the activation function for PiNN becomes a critical step \cite{jagtap2022important}.
+To this end, a PiNN is constructed using periodic activation functions, and its convergence rate and accuracy are compared against a PiNN using \textit{tanh} to model transport phenomena in porous media.
+Although it is theoretically believed that neural networks with periodic activation functions, e.g., sinusoids, may be harder to train, it is shown in several cases that periodicity is intuitively beneficial and can learn faster and better than other activation functions \cite{parascandolo2016taming,jagtap2022important}.
+In this study, using 1D and 2D test cases, we also show that a PiNN with a sine activation function provides more accurate predictions for solute transport in heterogeneous porous media while reducing the training time.

 This paper is structured as follows: In Section~\ref{Solutetransport}, the underlying physics for solute transport in a porous medium is presented.
-Section \ref{PiNN} discusses the PiNN's algorithm with periodic activation functions to predict solute transport.
-In Section~\ref{cases}, the PiNN is deployed to several one-dimensional (1D) and two-dimensional (2D) case studies, and its predictions are examined by comparing with analytical and/or FEM solutions.
+Section \ref{PiNN} discusses PiNN's algorithm with periodic activation functions to predict solute transport.
+In Section~\ref{cases}, the PiNN is deployed to several one-dimensional (1D) and two-dimensional (2D) case studies, and its predictions are examined by comparing them with analytical and/or FEM solutions.
 Finally, in Section~\ref{sec:conclusion}, we summarize the main conclusions of this work.